SoftwareForScience/jiskefet-deploy/Instructions.md

 # Instructions
 ### 1. Configuration file
 To configure the ansible scripts the file ansible.config.json needs to be created in the root of the ansible directory.
-A template to this file has already been created.
+A template to this file has already been created called ansible.config.json.template.
 In this configuration file a few changed need to be made:

 The **use_local_repository** variable determines for ansible which repositories to deploy.
 By filling in “yes”, ansible will deploy the supplied *.tar files.
 By filling in “no”, ansible will clone the projects from the urls: